RareSkills/cairo-tutorial/content/cairo-install.md

 ### Initializing an account method 1: Send a transaction

 A Starknet account is initialized by sending its first transaction.
+Unlike Ethereum, where Externally Owned Accounts (EOAs) exist as simple public-private key pairs without on-chain contract code, Starknet accounts are smart contracts.
+However, these account contracts aren't deployed by default when you generate your wallet address.
+One way to deploy them is by sending your first transaction.
+At that point, Starknet automatically deploys the account contract and executes your transaction in a single step.

-Let’s send 1 STRK to ourselves from the wallet:
+Let’s send 1 STRK to ourselves from the wallet to initiate this:

 <video src="Cairo%20for%20Solidity%20Developers%20%F0%9F%90%BA%F0%9F%84%B4/Create334.mp4" type="video/mp4" autoplay loop muted controls></video>